 After receiving her degree from Penn State, Heather worked at one employeer in the Convenience Store Industry for 12 years.
 During her tenure she worked in Information Technology, Marketing, Sales and Merchandising.

 Heather is the Business Programs Manager and the Group Fitness Manager at Centre Elite.
-She is a USA Gymnastics Certified Meet Director and was the Meet Director and Meet Coordinator for the 2016 Level 8 Regional Championships- Centre Elites' first time hosting a Regional Competition.
-She holds Les Mills Instructor Certifications in both CXWORX and BODYCOMABT and teaches a number of group fitness classes to our fitness members each week.
+She is a USA Gymnastics Certified Meet Director and was the Meet Director and Meet Coordinator for the 2016 Level 8 Regional Championships, 2017 Level 7 State Championships and 2018 Level 4 State Championships.
+She holds Les Mills Group Fitness Instructor Certifications in both CXWORX and BODYCOMABT and teaches a number of group fitness classes to our members each week.

 Heather and her husband Paul live in Petersburg, PA with their dogs Chester and Metta.